 Use the Pieces for Sorting Games

 This printable was designed to be a traditional memory matching game for children.
-There are a few different ways that your child could sort the pieces if you print out all of the pieces.
+There are a few different ways that your child could sort the pieces if you print out both sizes.

 To download this printable, simply click on the link below.